 In April 1998, the City and County of Peoria opened a new landfill in Edwards, Illinois.
 This facility, operated by Waste Management, is projected to have 20 years of life (capacity).
 Peoria County residents may bring one free pick-up load of household waste per week.
 This site also has a drop-off site for the collection of paper, cardboard, metal cans, glass bottles, and plastic containers.
-For more information, check out our landfill brochure, or call 309-565-4281.
+Details are at https://www.peoriacounty.org/203/City-County-Landfill.

 Our staff members are available to provide free presentations to school classrooms, businesses, civic groups and neighborhood organizations.
 For a list of programs and ways to connect during COVID, please give us a call at (309) 679-6690.

 Sustainability and Resource Conservation staff lead the County's internal recycling and conservation initiatives.
 The Sustainability Plan was adopted in 2011 to guide these efforts.
 Find it here: https://www.peoriacounty.org/1127/Sustainability-Plan.

 The County and City of Peoria co-own the municipal waste facility (landfill) located in Edwards, IL.
 The Sustainability and Resource Conservation Department is funded through the County's portion of tipping fees at the landfill.